 Estimated Value (PSA 10): $900,000

-Past sales of high grade Rose rookie cards have surpassed even the optimistic of expectations.
-In 2016, a Gem Mint version of Rose's rookie sold for $717K at a Heritage vintage auction.
+Past sales of high-grade Rose rookie cards have surpassed even the most optimistic expectations.
+In 2016, a Gem Mint version of Rose’s rookie sold for $717K at a Heritage vintage auction.

 What might that card be worth eight years later?
 Even PSA 9 Rose rookie cards are hot, with recent sales ranging from $80K to $100K.

-Lower grade Rose rookie cards are plentiful however, so if you are looking to grab a rookie of one of best all time hitters, it can be done for close to $1000.
+Lower-grade Rose rookie cards are plentiful, however, so if you are looking to grab a rookie card of one of the best all-time hitters, you can do it for close to $1000.

 25. 1909 T206 - Eddie Plank